Elijah Abel: Migration and later years in Utah

 In May 1853, Abel and his family departed from Keokuk, Iowa, and migrated as part of the Appleton M. Harmon pioneer company to Utah Territory, where the new headquarters of the LDS Church were located.
 After the company's arrival in the Salt Lake Valley on October 17, Abel's family moved to Millcreek, a few miles south of Salt Lake City.
 Abel continued to work as a carpenter as part of the LDS public works program and assisted in the construction of the Salt Lake Temple.
 By 1860, the Abel family had moved to Salt Lake City's Thirteenth Ward and lived only a short distance from the Temple Block.

 Abel remained a member of the Seventy and continued to be active in the church in Utah.
 Along with his wife and oldest son, Abel was rebaptized on March 15, 1857, as part of the Mormon Reformation.
 During the mass southern migration of LDS Church members in 1858 to avoid conflict with Johnston's invading army during the Utah War, Abel stayed behind with other watchmen who had been tasked with setting fire to the emptied city should the invaders make any false move; the U.S. troops marched through Salt Lake City without incident and the city remained intact.

 Abel and his wife managed the Farnham House hotel, which was advertised as a "first class" boarding house that boasted "good stabling and corrals".
 By 1862, Abel and his family had relocated to the Tenth Ward in Salt Lake City.
 Very little is known about the personal lives of the Abel family.
 In 1870 they moved to Ogden, Utah, for a short time before returning to Salt Lake City.
 Utah residents during this period remembered the Abel family as traveling up and down the Wasatch front (a mountain valley stretch of contiguous towns from Provo to Ogden) entertaining audiences with their minstrel shows:

 It seems most likely that Abel played the fiddle or violin, while the family – including eight children between the ages of about one and twenty years old – acted, danced, sang, or played along with their father on other instruments.
 "There was a family of colored folks by the name of Able [sic]," remembered one Utah resident, "who went around from ward to ward and put on performances for the public."

-In 1871, Abel's son Moroni passed away, followed by Abel's wife in 1877 from pneumonia.
+In 1871, Abel's son Moroni died, followed by Abel's wife in 1877 from pneumonia.
 Abel remained a faithful member of the LDS Church throughout his life and served a final mission to Ohio and Canada in 1883–84, during which he became ill.
 His worsening health resulted in his return to Utah in December 1884.
 Abel died two weeks after his return, on Christmas Day.
 His body was interred at the Salt Lake City Cemetery alongside his wife, and his original grave marker is inscribed with the words: "Elijah Able—At Rest."